 What is the secret to good pancakes?

-Here are some tips I give every time: Check if your baking powder is fresh, add the baking powder for last and make sure not to overmix it!
-Make sure that the heat setting is low, otherwise the pancakes will turn brown and not fully cook in the middle, this is specially true for veggie and banana pancakes.
+Here are some tips I give every time: Check if your baking powder is fresh, add the baking powder for last, and make sure not to overmix it!
+Make sure that the heat setting is low.
+Otherwise, the pancakes will turn brown and not be thoroughly cooked in the middle, especially for veggie and banana pancakes.

 What are the pink pancakes kids eat in color?